Skip to content

 Save it as the file prepare-for-opencv.sh.

-Filename is arbitrary, but it must end with .sh.
-To avoid unnecessary trouble, filenames should not include Chinese characters or other unconventional symbols.
+The filename can be arbitrary but must end with .sh.
+To avoid unnecessary trouble, do not use Chinese characters or other unconventional symbols in the filename.

-DataFlux Func includes both Server and Worker ends.
+DataFlux Func includes both Server and Worker sides.

-• The Server end is mainly an HTTP server that provides Web pages and HTTP APIs, and does not participate in executing Python code.
+• The Server side is mainly the HTTP server, providing Web pages and HTTP APIs, and does not participate in executing Python code.

-• The Worker end is the actual Python code execution service.
+• The Worker side is the actual Python code execution service.

-Therefore, in most cases, the pre-execution script only needs to be executed on the Worker end.
+Therefore, in most cases, the pre-execution script only needs to run on the Worker side.

-Beat services, MySQL services, Redis services will not execute pre-execution scripts.
+Beat services, MySQL services, and Redis services will not execute pre-execution scripts.

 Bash